NETSPAR THEME GRANTS 2020

 - At least 10% of the budget provided by Netspar (in €) must be supplied by one or more academics associated with a foreign university.

-- Active participation in the Netspar Match Making event (March 19, 2019) is recommended when submitting a proposal.
+- Active participation in the Netspar Match Making event (March 19, 2020) is highly recommended when submitting a proposal.

 Proposals for a Theme Grant must contain the following documents: